Employee Health Surveillance and Medicals

-Health surveillance is a regulatory requirement and involves systematically watching out for early signs of work-related ill health in employees exposed to certain health risks which have the potential to cause harm.
+Workplace health surveillance is a regulatory requirement.
+It involves watching out for early signs of work-related ill health in employees who are exposed to certain health risks which have the potential to cause harm to people.

-The starting point is your risk assessment.
-Through this, you should identify the health hazards in your workplace, who is at risk and then take measuresto control these risks.
+Risk assessment is the starting point for health surveillance.
+Through this process, it is possible to identify the health hazards in your workplace, who is at risk, and then take measures to control these risks.